 On October 21, 1980, the Bureau of Indian Affairs (BIA) Office of Indian Services contacted the Bureau's Sacramento Area Director regarding the Nation's plight.
 See Administrative Record, Ex.
 6. The Office of Indian Services wanted to place the Lower Lake Rancheria Koi Nation on the list of federally recognized tribes.
 Id.
 The Nation had been left off the previous lists, so the Office of Indian Services requested approval to place them on the next one.
 Id.
 Additionally, the Office of Indian Services requested that the approval "include [the] date restored."
 Id.
 But ten days later, the Sacramento Area Director objected.
 See Administrative Record, Ex.
 6, Letter from the Sacramento Area Director, to Commissioner of Indian Affairs (October 31, 1980).
-In his harm the BIA's current position in several lawsuits.
+In his letter, the Director stated that placing the Nation on the federally recognized list would harm the BIA's current position in several lawsuits.
 See Administrative Record, Ex.
 6. The letter stated: